smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 > An increase in burden impedance at a given current will demand an increase in excitation voltage.

+![Phasor diagram of CT secondary][ct-equivalent-circuit-phasors]

+{:.caption}
-{% include img.html file="ct_equivalent_circuit_phasors.png" caption="Phasor diagram of CT secondary with standard burden of 0.5 power factor (60 degrees).
+Phasor diagram of CT secondary with standard burden of 0.5 power factor (60 degrees).
 Take the secondary current and add the voltage drop from the leakage reactance and winding impedance.
 This voltage plus the secondary terminal voltage equals the excitation voltage.
-The flux and magnetizing current lag this voltage by 90 degrees.[c^37]" %}
+The flux and magnetizing current lag this voltage by 90 degrees.[^c37]

 ## The Volt-Time Area